SharkmanZA/SharkmanZA/README.md

-Name: Jake Mileham

-Occupation: Student
-- University of Pretoria
+Im currently not emplyed and studying as a student at the University of Pretoria.

+Course:
-- 3rd Year BsC Information and Knowledge Systems.
+- BsC Information and Knowledge Systems.
+Current Year:
+- 3rd Year
+Course Information:
 - https://www.up.ac.za/yearbooks/2022/EBIT-faculty/UD-programmes/view/12133213#02